 Total Medicare.
 Chart 4 shows expenditures and current-law non-interest revenue sources for HI and SMI combined as a percent of GDP.
 Under the PPACA, beginning in 2013 the HI Trust Fund receives an additional 0.9 percent tax on earnings in excess of \$250,000 for joint tax return filers and \$200,000 for individual tax return filers.
 As a result of this provision, it is projected that payroll taxes will grow slightly faster than GDP.
-HI expenditures exceeded income each year from 2008 through 2015.
-In 2016 and 2017, however, there were fund surpluses.
-In 2018 and 2019, expenditures again exceeded income, with trust fund deficits of \$1.6 billion and \$5.8 billion, respectively.
+After 2021, HI revenue from income taxes on Social Security benefits will gradually increase as a share of GDP as the share benefits subject to such taxes increase.
+Beginning in 2009, as HI payroll tax receipts declined due to the recession and general revenue increased, the transfers became the largest single source of income to the Medicare program as a whole.
 General revenue transfers to the Part B account increased significantly in 2016, as required by the BBA of 2015 to compensate for premium revenue that was not received in 2016 due to the hold harmless provision, which limited the Part B premium increase for a majority of beneficiaries.
-After decreasing from 2016 to 2017, general revenues will gradually increase as a share of Medicare financing from 2018 through 2034 and grow to about 49 percent, stabilizing thereafter.
+After decreasing from 2016 to 2017, and from 2020 through 2022 general revenues are projected to gradually increase through 2039 to about 50.0 percent of Medicare financing, stabilizing thereafter.
 SMI premiums will also grow in proportion to general revenue transfers, placing a growing burden on beneficiaries.
-High-income beneficiaries have paid an income-related premium for Part B since 2007 and for Part D since 2011.
-Medicare Part B and D general revenues equal 1.6 percent of GDP in 2019 and will increase to an estimated 3.1 percent in 2094 under current law.
+Medicare Part B and D general revenues equal 2.0 percent of GDP in 2020 and will increase to an estimated 3.1 percent in 2095 under current law.